openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

        // This notation implies a call: x.$_set ("index string", x)

 Functions *$_get* and *$_set* are ordinary functions with compiler-known signatures.
-The functions can be used like any other functions.
+The functions can be used like any other function.
 The functions can be abstract or defined in an interface and implemented later.
 The functions can be overridden and provide a dynamic dispatch for the indexing expression evaluation (see :ref:`Indexing Expression`).
 They can be used in